NanoComp/meep/doc/docs/Python_User_Interface.md

 <div class="method_docstring" markdown="1">

-Returns a slice of the fields or materials over a subregion of the cell at the current simulation time as a NumPy array.
+Returns a slice of the materials or time-domain fields over a subregion of the cell at the current simulation time as a NumPy array.
+The materials/fields are centered on the Yee-grid voxels using a bilinear interpolation of the nearest Yee-grid points.

 + **`component` [ `component` constant ]** — The field or material component (e.g., `meep.Ex`,
   `meep.Hy`, `meep.Sz`, `meep.Dielectric`, etc) of the array data.
 No default.